anders-wind/Predicted-Path-Tracing/Readme.md

 ## Background

 Path tracing can generate stunning renders with physically accurate properties.
 Unfortunately the complexity of path tracing makes it near impossible to achieve real time performance.
-With the increasing focus on machine learning and the new push towards ray tracing with the RTX line of Nvidia Graphics Cards, I hope to combine these two, to make a POC of predicting renders.
+With the increasing focus on machine learning and the new push towards ray tracing graphics with the RTX line of Nvidia GPUS, I hope to combine these two fields, to make a POC of predicting renders.

 ## Modules

-### Renderer
+### Renderer (C++)

 A path tracing renderer with support for live rendering (the texture is showed and updated always), as well as outputting images at certain times/rendering completion percentadges
 The renderer should also support having a postprocessing step where a model predicts the values of the render.

-### Dataset Creater
-The dataset creater will run the renderer and store the resulting renders at different times.
+Part of the renderer will be a dataset creater will run the renderer and store the resulting renders at different times.

-### Training
+### Training (python)

 The training module should contain a pytorch ML model as well as training definition and testing and evaluation.
 The goal is to output a model.